So many sick burns from Google to Apple this week.

 Tech duopoly in-fighting -- love to see it.
-Google dropped several sick burns on longtime frenemy Apple during itsThursday, where the tech behemoth unveiled its lineup and long-rumored and teased a forthcoming dockable -- and we are here for it.
+Google dropped several sick burns on longtime frenemy Apple during its Pixel event Thursday, where the tech behemoth unveiled its Pixel 7 lineup and long-rumored Pixel Watch and teased a forthcoming dockable Pixel tablet -- and we are here for it.

 There was a guy in my college dorm who wanted nothing more than to have friends stop by to hang out, but for whatever reason (he was kind of weird, I guess) no one ever knocked on his door.
 "I don't understand it," he said.
 "I have food.
 And music!"
 That's basically Google.

-iPhone design: Google threw a little shade at Apple's design choices as well, veritably subtweeting the flat-edged slabular design ("Your phone and watch are designed to be personal, to be touched and worn … And they have smooth, rounded surfaces so they always feel right in your hand and on your wrist") and the "prominent" external connectors ("You'll notice that the Pixel Watch doesn't have [them], like a lot of watches do").("We don't just copy/paste one color we like across all of our products"),
+iPhone design: Google threw a little shade at Apple's design choices as well, veritably subtweeting the iPhone's colors ("We don't just copy/paste one color we like across all of our products"), flat-edged slabular design ("Your phone and watch are designed to be personal, to be touched and worn … And they have smooth, rounded surfaces so they always feel right in your hand and on your wrist") and the Apple Watch's "prominent" external connectors ("You'll notice that the Pixel Watch doesn't have [them], like a lot of watches do").

 This is not the first time Google has called out Apple for not "getting the message."
-In August,dedicated to the cause, this time explicit in its addressee. earlier in 2022, many of which make texting a friend with an iPhone a little nicer.
-But Apple doubled down on its proprietary messaging app in iOS 16, releasing new features like unsending a text that won't work when your recipient is team Android. " ," sniffed Tim Cook.
-The lives on.
+In August, Google launched an entire Android campaign dedicated to the cause, this time explicit in its addressee.
+Google announced several enhancements to its Messages app earlier in 2022, many of which make texting a friend with an iPhone a little nicer.
+But Apple doubled down on its proprietary messaging app in iOS 16, releasing new features like unsending a text that won't work when your recipient is team Android.
+"Buy your mom an iPhone," sniffed Tim Cook.
+The blue/green bubble divide lives on.
 So much drama!